rappdw/fs-crawler/docs/baseline.md

 - Queue helpers like `GraphDbImpl.peek_frontier` (`fscrawler/model/graph_db_impl.py:226`) and `GraphDbImpl.seed_frontier_if_empty` (`fscrawler/model/graph_db_impl.py:236`) expose ordered snapshots and safe seeding for operational tooling.
 - Metadata about configuration, seeds, and checkpoints is stored in the `JOB_METADATA` table so operators can query state via `crawl-fs checkpoint --status` (`fscrawler/model/graph_db_impl.py:268`).
 - CLI enhancements `crawl-fs resume` and `crawl-fs checkpoint --status` surface resumable runs and checkpoint inspection straight from the command line (`fscrawler/crawler.py:124`).
+- Outbound HTTP pacing is centralized in `ThrottleConfig` with configurable concurrency, request-per-second caps, and exponential backoff (`fscrawler/controller/fsapi.py:24`, `fscrawler/controller/session.py:33`).
+Use CLI flags such as `--requests-per-second` and `--max-concurrent-person-requests` to tune crawl throughput without code changes.
 - Rate limiting is still hard-coded and global, with no adaptive feedback beyond fixed sleeps (`fsapi.py:186`).

 ## Offline Baseline Metrics